Iran–Iraq War: Gaining civilian support

 To secure the loyalty of the Shia population, Saddam allowed more Shias into the Ba'ath Party and the government, and improved Shia living standards, which had been lower than those of the Iraqi Sunnis.
 Saddam had the state pay for restoring Imam Ali's tomb with Italian white marble.
 The Baathists also increased their policies of repression against the Shia.
 The most infamous event was the massacre of 148 civilians of the Shia town of Dujail.

 Despite the costs of the war, the Iraqi regime made generous contributions to Shia waqf (religious endowments) as part of the price of buying Iraqi Shia support.
 The importance of winning Shia support was such that welfare services in Shia areas were expanded during a time in which the Iraqi regime was pursuing austerity in all other non-military fields.
 During the first years of the war in the early 1980s, the Iraqi government tried to accommodate the Kurds in order to focus on the war against Iran.
-In 1983, the Patriotic Union of Kurdistan agreed to cooperate with Baghdad, but the Kurdistan Democratic Party (KDP) remained opposed.
+In 1983, the Patriotic Union of Kurdistan agreed to cooperate with Baghdad, but the KDP remained opposed.
 In 1983, Saddam signed an autonomy agreement with Jalal Talabani of the Patriotic Union of Kurdistan (PUK), though Saddam later reneged on the agreement.
-By 1985, the PUK and KDP had joined forces, and Iraqi Kurdistan saw widespread guerrilla warfare up to the end of the war.
+By 1985, the PUK and KDP had joined forces, and Iraqi Kurdistan saw widespread guerrilla warfare for the rest of the war.